akhoury6/rbcli/docs-src/content/quick_reference/_index.md

   #
   #   file:                 <string> or <array>            (Required) Provide either a specific config file location or a hierarchy to search.
 If creating a :null type of config this can be omitted.
   #   type:                 (:yaml|:json|:ini|:toml|:null) (Optional) Select which backend/file format to use.
 If the file has an associated extension (i.e. '.yaml') then this can be omitted.
-  #   schema_location:      <string>                       (Optional) The file location of a JSON Schema (https://json-schema.org).
+  #   schema_file:          <string>                       (Optional) The file location of a JSON Schema (https://json-schema.org).
 If provided, the config will automatically be validated. (default: nil)
+  #   schema_hash:          <string>                       (Optional) If you'd like to provide a JSON schema hash directly instead, do it here.
+May not use `schema_hash` and `schema_file` together. (default: nil)
   #   save_on_exit:         (true|false)                   (Optional) Save changes to the config file on exit (default: false)
   #   create_if_not_exists: (true|false)                   (Optional) Create the file using default values if it is not found on the system (default: false)
   #   suppress_errors:      (true|false)                   (Optional) If set to false, the application will halt on any errors in loading the config.
 If set to true, defaults will be provided (default: true)
   #   banner:               <string>                       (Optional) Define a banner to be placed at the top of the config file on disk.
 Note that it will only be written to backends that support comments
   #   defaults:             <hash>                         (Optional) Defaults set here will be provided to your application if any values are missing in the config.
-  #                                                                  They will also be used to create new config files when the flag `create_if_not_exists` is set to true.
+  #   skeleton:             <string>                       (Optional) If a skeleton is provided, it will be used as the data source when creating new config files on disk instead of the defaults. (default: nil)`
+  #                                                                     Please provide the text exactly as you want the user to see it in the config file.
+The banner provided here will not be added.
   file ['./tester.yaml', '~/.tester.yaml', '/etc/tester.yaml']
   type :yaml
+  schema_file nil
-  schema_location nil
+  schema_hash nil
   save_on_exit
   create_if_not_exists false
   suppress_errors true